-The most common etiology is iodine deficiency in iodine-deficient geographic areas worldwide.
-Autoimmune thyroid diseases are the leading cause of hypothyroidism in the United States and the iodine-sufficient regions.
-Etiology can be influenced locally by iodine fortification and emergence of new iodine-deficient areas.
+The most prevalent etiology of primary hypothyroidism is an iodine deficiency in iodine-deficient geographic areas worldwide.
+Autoimmune thyroid diseases are the leading causes of hypothyroidism in the United States and the iodine-sufficient regions.
+Hashimoto thyroiditis is the most common etiology in the United States, and it has a strong association with lymphoma.
+Etiology can be influenced locally by iodine fortification and the emergence of new iodine-deficient areas.

+The most common cause of hypothyroidism is the inability of the thyroid gland to produce a sufficient amount of thyroid hormone; however, less commonly pituitary and hypothalamus may also result in thyroid dysfunction.
 The hypothalamus secretes thyrotropin-releasing hormone (TRH) that stimulates the pituitary gland to produce thyroid-stimulating hormone (TSH).
-Thyroid-stimulating hormone stimulates the thyroid gland to produce and secrete mainly T4 while T3 is produced mainly by conversion of T4 to T3.
-Levels of T3 and T4, in turn, exert a negative feedback on the production of TRH and TSH.
-Alteration in structure and function of any of these organs or pathways can result in hypothyroidism.
+Thyroid-stimulating hormone stimulates the thyroid gland to produce and secrete mainly T4 (approximately 100-125 nmol daily) and smaller quantities of T3.
+The half-life of T4 is 7-10 days, and eventually, T4 is converted to T3 peripherally by 5'-deiodination.
+Levels of T3 majorly and T4, to some extent, in turn, exert negative feedback on the production of TRH and TSH.
+Alteration in the structure and function of any of these organs or pathways can result in hypothyroidism.

 History of adverse pregnancy and neonatal outcomes should also be sought.